Lightning still the team to beat in NHL's Eastern Conference

 LETDOWN BRUIN?

 No team since Pittsburgh in 2009 has won the Cup after losing in the final the previous year.
-Bruins defenseman Torey Krug said the ''taste is still there'' from the Game 7 defeat at home.
+Bruins defenceman Torey Krug said the "taste is still there" from the Game 7 defeat at home.

 MAYBE NEXT YEAR

 It could be neck and neck between the Blue Jackets, Rangers, Devils, Carolina Hurricanes and Philadelphia Flyers for the final playoff spot.
 Carolina will need stable goaltending to duplicate a surprise run that ended in the East final.
-Philadelphia added coach Alain Vigneault, center Kevin Hayes and defensemen Matt Niskanen and Justin Braun, but remains a bit of a mystery amid inconsistent play.
+Philadelphia added coach Alain Vigneault, centre Kevin Hayes and defencemen Matt Niskanen and Justin Braun, but remains a bit of a mystery amid inconsistent play.

 The Buffalo Sabres will get a boost from new coach Ralph Krueger but more rebuilding is likely.
-Defenseman Rasmus Dahlin wants the Sabres to ''trust the process,'' which is ongoing not just in Buffalo but also Montreal and Detroit before those teams can target a postseason run.
+Defenceman Rasmus Dahlin wants the Sabres to "trust the process," which is ongoing not just in Buffalo but also Montreal and Detroit before those teams can target a post-season run.
 Ottawa's long-term rebuild should set them up for a top draft pick.

 PLAYOFF PREDICTIONS (in order)